 Carolina brings nearly two decades of applied work experience to her research and teaching.
 Before joining the faculty at UC Berkeley, Carolina worked for a year at the Center for Responsible Lending, where she undertook policy analyses on how provisions in Dodd-Frank could affect future access to credit for lower-income and minority households.
 Before that, Carolina served as the Research Manager for the Community Development Department at the Federal Reserve Bank of San Francisco for six years.
-At the SF Fed, Carolina published numerous journal and policy articles on topics related to housing and community development, and helped to build the capacity of local stakeholders — including banks, nonprofits, and local governments — to undertake community development activities, especially in the areas of affordable housing, early childcare education, asset building, and neighborhood revitalization.
+She has a BA from Stanford University and an MA and PhD from the University of Washington, Seattle.

 Follow Carolina on Twitter @ckr_berkeley and the Terner Center @TernerHousing.